Applications to pitch at the March 2026 Charlottesville SOUP closed on February 13.

 How are artist finalists selected?

 Applications are reviewed by a community panel and preference is given to applications that can use the SOUP grant in 2026.
-The selection committee members for the March 2026 SOUP event will be announced later this month.
+Meet this year’s selection committee members below.

 What makes an application competitive?